Soundproofing a concrete floor

 Acoustic membranes for soundproofing concrete floors

-Acoustic membranes are normally rolls or sheets of acoustic matting that are bonded to the sub-floor.
-This type of solution range in thickness from as little as 3mm up to 9mm.
+Acoustic membranes are normally rolls or sheets of acoustic matting bonded to the sub-floor, this type of solution ranges in thickness from as little as 3mm to 9mm.
 Thicker Soundproof underlays are available, but they often incorporate airborne noise reduction.
 A floor constructed from concrete would not normally require additional insulation to reduce airborne noise.

 Soundproof a concrete floor with a floating floor

 Floating floors consist of membranes bonded to the back of interlocking flooring.
 This type of product will block impact sound before it transmits into the concrete floor.
-Install this type of floor without fixing directly to the concrete sub-floor to avoid the transfer of sound through the fixings.
+Install this type of floor without fixing directly to the concrete sub-floor to avoid sound transfer through the fixings.